OBiLab/VarCall2015/Projects/01-Project-01_sum.md

 ```

-This set up will produce three files in your data folder:
+ADMIXTURE will produce three files in your data folder:

 ```
 ls